Career development: Long-term careers

-Short Term Careers
+Short-term careers

-When individuals take on a short term or temporary work, these are 'Transitory Careers' and 'Spiral Careers'.
-Transitory Careers occur when a person undergoes frequent job changes, in which each task is not similar to the preceding one.
+When individuals take on a short-term or temporary work, these are transitory careers and spiral careers.
+Transitory careers occur when a person undergoes frequent job changes, in which each task is not similar to the preceding one.
 For example, a fast-food worker who leaves the food industry after a year to work as an entry-level bookkeeper or an administrative assistant in an office setting is a Transitory Career change.
 The worker's skills and knowledge of their previous job role will not be relevant to their new role.

 A spiral career is any series of short term jobs that are non-identical to one another, but still contribute to skill-building of a specific attribute that individuals will accept over their lifetime.
-Many individuals can undergo slight career transitions or accept short-term contract work in the same work field, to develop different skill sets needed for them to succeed in an organizational environment.
-For example, an individual with a degree in Business hired to do 'project management' in one area of a department can be promoted or transferred to complete another task in the same department to work on 'marketing'.

-Career Development Perspectives- Individual versus Organizational Needs